Autonomously Executed Strategy

 Autonomous plays multiply risk if oversight collapses.
 Effective safeguards include:

-- Twin maps – Maintain a simulation environment where plays run in synthetic landscapes before touching production systems.
+- Twin maps – Maintain a simulation environment where plays can be run in synthetic landscapes before they are deployed to production systems.

 - Counter-agent monitoring – Deploy watchdog agents that look for adversarial manipulation of data streams, poisoned models, or vendor lock-in.

-- Progressive autonomy – Gradually lengthen autonomy windows only after post-incident reviews show doctrine and guardrails held.
+- Progressive autonomy – Gradually increase autonomy only after post-incident reviews show that doctrine and guardrails are effective.

-- Transparent logging – Immutable ledgers record every play decision, making it easier to audit bias, ensure compliance, and refine doctrine.
+- Transparent logging – Immutable ledgers should be used to record every play decision, making it easier to audit bias, ensure compliance, and refine doctrine.

-- Human veto rights – Critical components retain manual kill switches and staged approvals, especially where irreversible harm is possible.
+- Human veto rights – Critical components should have manual kill switches and staged approvals, especially where irreversible harm is possible.

 Momentum signals to track